kodecocodes/i10t/user-notifications/user-notifications.markdown

 Gnomes are a good guess, but they're notoriously unreliable.
 Instead, user notification center relies on a key defined in the extension's plist to identify the types of notifications it should handle.

 Open **Info.plist** in the ContentExtension group and expand `NSExtension`, then `NSExtensionAttributes` to reveal **UNNotificationExtensionCategory**.
 This key takes a string (or array of strings) identifying the notifications it should handle.
-Enter **newCuddlePix** here, which you'll later register in cuddlePix and provide in the content notification requets.
+Enter **newCuddlePix** here, which you'll later provide in the content of your notification requets.

 ![width=90% bordered](./images/content-extension-plist.png)